POCD: It Doesn’t Have To Be a Life Sentence

 POCD is a type of OCD that can be anything from annoying to devastating for those who have it.
 Read on to learn about this condition and the recommended treatment for POCD.

-POCD is sometimes considered a version of “pure O” OCD or purely obsessive OCD.
-OCD usually involves obsessions and compulsions.
-The “pure O” label is used for the rare patients who do not appear to have any compulsions.
-(Please note: Research shows that someone with obsessions but without visible compulsions is likely to have unobservable or mental compulsions.
+POCD is sometimes considered a version of “pure O” OCD (short for purely obsessive OCD).
+“Pure O” refers to cases of OCD in which obsessions are more apparent than compulsions.
+(Note: Research shows that even when compulsions aren’t visible, people often engage in unobservable or mental compulsions.
 So, the “pure O” concept is probably a myth.)

 What Are Pedophilic Obsessions?